 We focus on:

-- Computational prediction of vaccine strains for the human influenza A viruses
+- Computational prediction of suitable vaccine strains for human influenza A

 - Determining epitopes for broadly neutralizing antibodies for development of a “universal vaccine” against hepatitis C virus infections

 - Reconstructing viral haplotypes from deep sequencing data

 - Inference of viral spread trajectories with viral phylogeographies

 - Development of a universal vaccine against influenza A viruses

 High resolution global spread reconstruction of COVID-19 via air travel from genome and geographic location data available up to mid February 2020 using the method in (Reimering et. al,

 The role of genomics in tracking the evolution of influenza A virus.